amancs1422/AWS-Cloud-Practitioner/README.md

 # AWS-Cloud-Practitioner
-A dedicated repository for all the projects and notes for my AWS C02 Examination.
+A dedicated repository for all the projects and notes for the AWS C02 Examination.